lgienapp/aquarel/README.md

 ```

 ## Themes

+aquarel ships with several pre-defined themes that are designed to showcase its templating capabilities.
+Add your own with a pull request!

 | Name            | Description                                                                                      | Preview                       |
 |:----------------|:-------------------------------------------------------------------------------------------------|:------------------------------|
 | `arctic_dark`   | Frosty dark theme based on the  [nord](https://github.com/arcticicestudio/nord) color scheme     | ![](assets/arctic_dark.png)   |